 The author block and any other identifying information will be removed from your abstract to create a blinded abstract.
 The blinded abstract will be grouped with others in selected section program themes and sent to the appropriate program planners or their designees for review.
 The reviewers will evaluate the blinded abstracts based on the following criteria:

 - organization and clarity of presentation

-- relevance to the field and annual meeting theme
+- relevance to health sciences librarianship and the meeting theme

 - relevance to the section program theme that is being applied for